saptarshi059/SemEval2k19-Task4-UMD/README.md

 Once you are done with the enironment, enter *deactivate* in the prompt to exit.

 There is no need to set the *COLUMNS* environment variable now as that has been taken care of within the code.

+License (GPLv3) to the code has been added.